wdmartins/pi-robot-car/README.md

 Credit: [UCTRONICS](https://www.uctronics.com/)

-The purpose of this project is to replace the [C language UCTRONICS Raspberry PI Robot Car server](https://github.com/UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi) that controls the hardware by a [Node.js](https://nodejs.org/en/) version.
+The purpose of this project is to replace the [C language UCTRONICS Raspberry PI Robot Car server](https://github.com/UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi) that controls the hardware by a [Node.js](https://nodejs.org/en/) implementation.

 The requirements are: